Skip to content

 Disable the Frequently Visited from Safari Mac Start Page

-The frequently visited section will be immediately removed from the homescreen or Safari start page.
+The frequently visited section will be immediately removed from the start page.

-Get Rid of Frequently Visited on Safari iPhone
+Hide the Frequently Visited in Safari on iPhone

 1. Launch the Safari browser on iPhone/iPad.